We have access to some of the best anti-ageing health supplements on the market, promising all sorts of miracles. So where to start?

 We’ve all heard that calcium is crucial to maintaining strong bones, and calcium-rich foods and drinks are the ideal way to meet this need.
 For example, drinking a 250ml glass of low-fat milk and eating a cup of broccoli provides around 50% of your recommended daily intake.

 But if you need to up your intake, pick a calcium supplement with added vitamin D (which helps the body to absorb calcium) and magnesium (to help the body use vitamin D and calcium effectively).
+Try Solgar Ultimate Bone Support, R555 at Faithful to Nature (1).
+For an option that is easier on the budget try Caltrate Plus, R137 at Clicks (2).
+This will require a separate magnesium supplement though.

 Brain health